-In order to foil an extortion plot, an FBI agent undergoes a facial transplant surgery and assumes the identity and physical appearance of a terrorist, but the plan turns from bad to worse when the same terrorist impersonates the FBI agent.
+In order to foil a terrorist plot, an FBI agent undergoes facial transplant surgery and assumes the identity of a criminal mastermind, who murdered his only son.
+The plan turns sour when the criminal wakes up prematurely and seeks revenge.

 See more »

 Before the end credits begin the screen goes black.
 When this happens we hear Memphis' car stall and he says "Oh don't do this to me!"
 See more »

 194 of 253 people found this review helpful.

 Was this review helpful to you?